acamari/splitexec/README.md

 The
 **splitexec**
-utility processes standard input, it writes it to temporary files then executes
+utility processes standard input, it writes it to temporary files, after each temporary file is written it executes
 *utility*
-once per temporary file.
+for it, then stops processing input.
+After
+*utility*
+exits for the piece, the piece is deleted (see
+**-k**
+option), and
+**splitexec**
+resumes processing of input.
+This can be used to call utilities that expect regular files on huge non-regular files, block devices, pipes, and such.

 Optional arguments may be passed to the
 *utility*.
 If the string